Michigan Ross MBA Program – Everything You Need to Know

 • I was challenged when:

-• One thing from your resume
+One Thing from your Resume

-Pick one thing from your resume and tell us more.
+• Pick one thing from your resume and tell us more.
 (100 words)

-Read more: Michigan Ross MBA Essays: Tips for 2022-2023
+Read more: Michigan Ross MBA Essays: Tips and Prompts

 Video Resources on Michigan Ross Admissions